Words and illustrations by Sophie Buck

 grades, achievement, eating

 While based on real experiences, what’s considered ‘sick’ (or ‘disordered’) – and at what point – is a cultural interpretation, tied to what’s hegemonically considered ‘functioning’, which in turn varies over time and between societies.
 In capitalist societies, ‘functioning’ is inherently associated with work-related productivity, meaning to be considered ‘sick’ necessitates a lack of such productivity.
-But this overlooks the less obvious struggling of individuals with so-called ‘high-functioning’ versions of ‘mental disorders’, like depression, OCD and ASD.
+But this overlooks the less obvious struggling of individuals with so-called ‘high-functioning’ versions of ‘mental disorders’, like depression, obsessive compulsive disorder (OCD) and autism spectrum disorder (ASD).
 While (arguably) somewhat privileged in their ability to ‘pass’, such individuals – often not deemed unproductive enough to be classed as the sufficiently struggling kind of sick – are less able to access support, including validation and everyday adjustments.
 Social attitudes must change to recognise and accommodate these individuals.

 “Productiveness is an iceberg tip, and mental ‘sickness’ may lie beneath.”